Tipranavir (By mouth)

-- Make sure your doctor knows if you are pregnant or if you have liver disease (including hepatitis B or C), bleeding problems, diabetes, high blood cholesterol, herpes, or autoimmune disorders (such as Graves disease or polymyositis).
-Tell your doctor if you think you have been exposed to chickenpox while you are using this medicine.
-Tell your doctor if you are allergic to sulfa medicines (such as sulfamethoxazole/trimethoprim, Bactrim®, Septra®, or Sulfatrim®).
+- Tell your doctor if you are pregnant or if you have liver disease (including hepatitis B or C), bleeding problems, diabetes, high cholesterol, or hemophilia.
+Tell your doctor if you are allergic to sulfa drugs.

 Possible Side Effects While Using This Medicine